Nicaragua Food Guide

 Region: Pacific Coast

-Sweet coconut candy made from grated coconut, sugar or rapadura (unrefined cane sugar), and sometimes milk, cooked until thick and caramelized.
-Cut into squares or shaped into balls.
-Granada's Masaya Market specializes in cajeta de coco.
+A coconut candy made from grated coconut, sugar or rapadura (unrefined cane sugar), and sometimes milk, cooked down until thick and caramelized.
+It's cut into squares or rolled into balls.
+The Masaya Market near Granada is known for it.

 Ayote en Miel